dsoto/ENSP_330/syllabus/330-syllabus-template.md

 There will be a separate document that explains the expectations for the project that I will hand out in a few weeks.

-The tentative project schedule is listed here:
+The tentative project schedule due dates are listed here:

 {{ d['project-schedule.md'] }}